 UPDATE May 16, 2015

-I have scheduled Dr. Larry Klapow to be on my radio program for the upcoming June 26th show, and we will be discussing our most recent findings during that program, as well as giving an overview of what we know.
+I have scheduled Dr. Larry Klapow to be on my radio program for the upcoming July 24th show (changed from June 26), and we will be discussing our most recent findings during that program, as well as giving an overview of what we know.

 So, for those who have been patiently (pun, intended) following our work on the Vk worm, we wanted you to know that we continue to pursue research on its diagnosis and treatment.
 Dr. Klapow has recently discussed some new treatments which we believe will significantly improve our ability to treat the Vk worm and we are happy to share that information on my radio program which will air 2-3pm PST on Friday, June 26th.
 The info to hear the show live will be up on the blog that week.